 There are no restrictions as to who may serve as arbitrator/mediator.
-However, the Cayman Islands Association of Mediators and Arbitrators has been established in order to provide a locally-based hub for qualified mediators and arbitrators, and there is also an informal chapter of the Chartered Institute of Arbitrators available.
+However, the Cayman Islands Association of Mediators and Arbitrators has been established in order to provide a locally-based hub for qualified mediators and arbitrators, and an informal chapter of the Chartered Institute of Arbitrators is also available.